dmelo/diogomelofh/content/blog/16/export-amazon-ec2-instance-to-virtualbox.md

 1. turn off the machine that will be cloned;
 2. detach the root volume from that machine;
-3. attach the volume on another (auxiliar) machine (it must be attached as a secondary volume);
+3. attach the volume on another (auxiliary) machine (it must be attached as a secondary volume);
 4. install lzma (some distros doesn't include it by default);
-5. log into the auxiliar machine and dump the EBS volume into a file.
+5. log into the auxiliary machine and dump the EBS volume into a file.

 Considering it is attached as `/dev/xvdf`, you can use the following command to accomplish that last step.